-This CCR reflects changes in drinking water regulatory requirements during 2016.
+This CCR reflects changes in drinking water regulatory requirements during 2017.
 All water systems are required to comply with the state Total Coliform Rule.
 Beginning April 1, 2016, all water systems are also required to comply with the federal Revised Total Coliform Rule.
-The new federal rule maintains the purpose to protect public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of microbials (i.e., total coliform and E. coli bacteria).
-The U.S. EPA anticipates greater public health protection as the new rule requires water systems that are vulnerable to microbial contamination to identify and fix problems.
+The new federal rule maintains the purpose to protect public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of microbials i.e., total coliform and E. coli bacteria).
+The USEPA anticipates greater public health protection as the new rule requires water systems that are vulnerable to microbial contamination to identify and fix problems.
 Water systems that exceed a specified frequency of total coliform occurrences are required to conduct an assessment to determine if any sanitary defects exist.
-If found, these must be corrected by the water system.
+If found, these must be corrected by the water system. be corrected by the water system.